NickyAl/Chess_SDL/README.txt

 	    B will be for back figures.
 	  - added queen and king (white team is ready)
 	  - all 32 figures are now on the board and move proparly
+	  - knights and rooks can now take figures from the other team